Apply for a Grant Donate Restoration Toolkit

 SMEEF plays a key role in delivering important policy areas including the Blue Economy Vision for Scotland and the Scottish Biodiversity Strategy.

-Read our first Impact Report HERE.
+Read our Impact Report HERE.
 Scroll down for a live map of projects funded to date.

 SMEEF provides a transparent, robust and effective way for businesses to demonstrate their commitment to healthier seas by reinvesting in these ecosystems.